isaacnmm/pestpolicy-hugo2XX/content/posts/do-fake-wasps-nests-work/index.md

 Sometimes, the queen may return to the old place but wont live in the old nest.
 Instead, the queen wasps would make a new nest near to the old one and begin to breed.
 This behavior tell you that the Fake Wasps Nests may not be an option for the wasps on return thus rendering them ineffective.

-Research shows that there are very few cases where wasps re
-- use their own made nests.
+Research shows that there are very few cases where wasps re-use their own made nests.
 Though this may occur, it is not something you can rely on when setting up you Fake Wasps Nest.

-It is advisable that you remove all abandoned wasps nest in your house
-- they may act as attractants of future wasps re
-- infestations in your home.
+It is advisable that you remove all abandoned wasps nest in your house - they may act as attractants of future wasps re-infestations in your home.
 These abandoned nests may also house some eggs or young wasps, which may be left to develop and mature during the winter period.

 ##  Which Wasps Control Methods Do Work?